stakenodes-unchained/node-deployment-accelerator/README.md

 chown -R 1005:1005 mesh/.pocket
 ```

-Using your preferred text editor, update `mesh/.pocket/key/key.json` with your pocket node wallet private keys.
-Also replace the pocket `endpoint` to reflect the `IP:PORT` or `FQDN` of your servicer node running in your primary site.
+Again, using your preferred text editor, update `mesh/.pocket/key/key.json` with your pocket node wallet private key(s).
+Also replace the pocket `URL` to reflect the `IP:PORT` or `FQDN` of your servicer node running in your primary site.
 ```
 [
   {